sophiebeard/airport-challenge/README.md

 ### Tests:
 1. Test that the airport has an isPlaneInAirport function that returns true when a plane is in the airport.
-2. Test that the airport has an isPlaneInAirport function that returns false when a plane is not in the airport.
-3. Test that if a plane is in the airport, it cannot land.
+2. Test that if a plane is in the airport, it cannot land.
-4. Test that if a plane is not at the airport, it cannot take off.
+3. Test that if a plane is not at the airport, it cannot take off.